ryan-roemer/loose-bits/_posts/2011-09-19-pivot-facets-solr.md

 Note that either facet fields or facet queries can be used with this technique -- I'll only show fields, but everything applies equally to queries.

+At this point, you should take a Solr 1.4.1 distribution and set it up exactly as we did above for Solr 4.0 and upload our simple 10-document CSV file to the running server.
+For simplicity here (and to keep my head on straight), I ended up running my Solr 1.4.1 server on port 8984, so that I could also keep the Solr 4.0 server running on port 8983.

+From here on, it is assumed you now have a populated Solr 1.4.1 server running on port 8984 (switch addresses / ports as appropriate for your actual setup).

+### Excluding Restrictions from Facets

+The starting point for our pivot facets is excluding certain query restrictions for facets.
+A [basic example][ex_facets] is provided for tagging and excluding facets on the Solr wiki.

 [solr]: http://lucene.apache.org/solr/
 [solr_facet]: http://wiki.apache.org/solr/SolrFacetingOverview